 Once you go to your KKB page, you can then process and confirm payment, with a few clicks.

 Does GCash also notify the initiator after the KKB is successfully paid?

 From the POV of the initiator, he will also be receiving an SMS that the payment is complete.

 As a simpler workaround, you can always just tell your friends to send money to you.
-However, since you’re now here, you already know its merits and hopefully you can find a way to use it and collect receivables from your friends like a pro.
+However, since you’re reading this now, you already know its merits and you can find a way to use it and collect receivables from your friends.

 If you’d like to learn more about GCash, I created a how-to on the basics of GCash.